jeras/TCB/doc/TCB.md

 - Intended for closely coupled memories and caches, and therefore based on synchronous/static memory (SRAM) interfaces.
 - Support pipelining for both writes and reads to minimize stalling overhead.
   Meaning the handshake is done during the arbitration phase (explained later).
-- Handshake based on AXI4 (VALID/READY).
+- Handshake based on the AMBA AXI family of protocols (VALID/READY).
-- Low power consumption should be considered.
+- Low power consumption should be considered by reducing signal toggling and other means.

 What it is not intended for:
 - It is not optimized for clock domain crossing (CDC), which has a large delay between the start of a request and the response, and the delay has some unpredictability.